dali-lab/build/milestones/week03/paper-sketches.md

 ---

 Time to take the abstract to concrete.
 Sketch rough layouts of screens focused on **features**.
+ - give these features a shape and form to get everyone on the same page

 **Step 1:** Generate options as a group
 * Review your design artifacts created thus far (personas, user journeys, flows)